Enjoy this rustic, freeform shaped blueberry galette dessert… it’s simple and delicious, uses pie crust dough, and is

 What exactly IS a galette?
 It is a French term used to describe different kinds of flat, round, or free form pies or cakes.
 This one is a free form pie galette.
 Very rustic, but so easy!

 I had the equivalent dough leftover of one half of a pie crust.
 (I used DIY – Mom’s Pie Crust for the dough, but you can use any prepared pie crust).
-I rolled the dough out to form a rustic round shape (it absolutely does NOT have to be perfectly round, then transferred it to a baking sheet (fold dough in half, then transfer- it’s easy!)
+Roll the dough out to form a rustic round shape (it absolutely does NOT have to be perfectly round).
+Transfer the dough to a baking sheet (fold dough in half, then transfer- it’s easy!)

 I knew I had some blueberries in the freezer, so decided to make a small galette, then just made it up as I went.
-I’ve made thickened blueberry compote many times before, for various recipes, so quickly just did what I remembered to quickly make up the blueberry filling.
+I’ve made thickened blueberry compote many times before, for various recipes, so quickly made up the blueberry filling.

-I let the blueberries cool down a bit, then spooned the mixture into the center of the dough, being sure to leave the edges free from filling.
-I then carefully rolled the edges up and over the filling (just enough to hold the filling in – try hard not to overfill the dough).
+Let the blueberries cool down a bit, then spoon the mixture into the center of the dough.
+Be sure to leave the edges free from filling.
+Carefully roll the edges up and over the filling (just enough to hold the filling in – try hard not to overfill the dough).